Swedishbasementdweller/HPM-for-multiplayer-reworked/README.txt

  -Ottomans can accept Greek with Nat & Imp
  -Doubled naval supply range
- -Can increase conscription via decision without being at war (still need military policy) -Swiss "culture" has been eradicated and the real ethnicities restored -Increased the chance of getting gas defence & gas attack -Reduced machine parts factory machine parts cost by 90% (from 200 to 20) -NGF & Italy can be formed with state & government
+ -Can increase conscription via decision without being at war (still need military policy) -Swiss culture has been replaced by the historically accurate cultures found in Switzerland -Increased the chance of getting gas defence & gas attack -Reduced machine parts factory machine parts cost by 90% (from 200 to 20) -NGF & Italy can be formed with state & government